olivergirard/FishFriend/README.md

   <img src="https://github.com/user-attachments/assets/303d9df0-e417-4c4c-ad60-93061275e68a?raw=true" alt="Fish can be filtered by location."/>
 </p>

 A location can also be selected to determine what fish can be caught at that location.
 Further information on these fish can be gathered by hovering over them with the tooltip.
-I find this to be the most helpful feature within FishFriend.
+I find this to be the most helpful feature within Fish Friend.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/322d6095-3ae8-48af-8358-e8e4a05ead6d?raw=true" alt="A location can be selected."/>
 </p>